Francis Stillman Barnard: Early life

-Stillman was born on May 16, 1856, in Toronto, Ontario.
-In 1860, he moved with his mother to Victoria, BC, where his father had preceded them by a year.
+Stillman was born on May 16, 1856, in Toronto, Canada West.
+In 1860, he moved with his mother to Victoria, Colony of Vancouver Island, where his father had preceded them by a year.
 There, he attended the Collegiate School from 1866 to 1870 after which, he was sent to Hellmuth College in London, Ontario, to continue his education.
 In 1873, he returned to British Columbia where he assisted his father in the operation of the family business, the B.C.
 Express Company a.k.a.
 Barnard's Express.
 In 1880, he was appointed as manager of the company when his father's health turned for the worse.
 He continued in this position until 1888, when he resigned to successfully run for the Cariboo seat in the House of Commons.
 Politically, he was a "liberal conservative", as Stillman was an ardent supporter of John A. Macdonald, with whom he campaigned and worked actively for the rapid settlement and development of the province.